 Run npx cypress open on the terminal.
 It throws an error on the page, as shown below:

-In the above case, the test is failing because it is trying to access an element that does not exist.
-In Cypress, a ‘fail’ event is emitted when any test fails.
+In the above case, the test fails because it attempts to access an element that does not exist.
+In Cypress, a fail event is emitted whenever any test fails, including when a Cypress uncaught exception occurs.

-You can handle test failure exceptions in 2 ways.
+You can handle these exceptions in two ways:

-To fix the issue, you can debug the application code or update your test case by adding the below code to handle errors.
+To fix the issue caused by test failure in individual spec files, you can either debug the application code or update your test code.
+One way to handle errors in individual spec files is by adding the following code to handle the Cypress uncaught exception:

 return false;